-If your dog is a puppy or a senior or if you both need to build up stamina and endurance before enjoying a longer walk, this selection of « shorties » is just what you are looking for!
+If your dog is a puppy or a senior or if you would like to build up endurance before enjoying a longer walk, this selection of « shorties » is just what you are looking for!

 – Skalka, Prague 5

 – Hvězda, Prague 6

 Tips : 1) If your dog is less than a year old and you are in the training process, introducing new walks in safe places is a great idea.
 Your young companion, although curious to explore unknown territory may also be wary of losing you and will be keen to follow you, off leash.
 Also, until your puppy is over six months old, walks should remain reasonable in length so as not to put his growing body under strain.

 2) Likewise, if you and your dog are not used to walking long distances but would like to progress in that direction, you may want to build up stamina first before attempting longer hikes.
 You could start by getting into the habit of walking briskly.
 You needn’t accelerate the pace to the point where all enjoyment is lost but gradually progressing to maintaining a rythmic pace over 30 mins will encourage your dog to trot and will increase both your levels of fitness in no time.